lnferris/ocean_data_tools/README.md

 To download multiple months or years, run **shell_scripts/download_hycom_bulk_daily** (partition files by day) or **shell_scripts/download_hycom_bulk_monthly** (partition files by month).
 Please use responsibly.

-#### Argo Floats
+#### Mercator

-Download argo (www.argo.ucsd.edu)  data directly from GDAC FTP servers using either the Coriolis selection tool (http://www.argodatamgt.org/Access-to-data/Argo-data-selection), or the US GDAC (http://www.usgodae.org/cgi-bin/argo_select.pl).
+Download Copernicus Marine data directly from FTP servers.
+Go to (http://marine.copernicus.eu/services-portfolio/access-to-products/) and make a Copernicus account.
+Use the selection tool to download GLOBAL_ANALYSIS_FORECAST_PHY_001_024.

-Alternatively run **shell_scripts/download_argo** to download data via File Transfer Protocol.

-#### World Ocean Database (WOD)

-Search and select World Ocean Database data at (https://www.nodc.noaa.gov/OC5/SELECT/dbsearch/dbsearch.html).
+Alternatively run **shell_scripts/download_mercator**.
+Before running the script, follow the instructions for modifying your ~/.netrc file in the comments of the script.

+#### WHP Cruise (GO-SHIP)

+Get data CTD data (for ctdo_dir) by choosing a GO-SHIP cruise (https://cchdo.ucsd.edu/search?q=GO-SHIP) and downloading the CTD data in whp_netcdf format.
+Visit (https://exchange-format.readthedocs.io/en/latest/index.html#) for information about whp_netcdf parameters, specific to GO-SHIP.

+Get LADCP data (for uv_dir, wke_dir) at https://currents.soest.hawaii.edu/go-ship/ladcp/.

 #### World Ocean Atlas (WOA)

 Functions build the url based on arguments, but coarser resolutions and seasonal climatologies are available at (https://www.nodc.noaa.gov/OC5/woa18/woa18data.html).
 Note NCEI is scheduled to update data urls in the near future.
 Functions will be updated as such.

-#### GO-SHIP (WHP Cruise)

-Get data CTD data (for ctdo_dir) by choosing a GO-SHIP cruise (https://cchdo.ucsd.edu/search?q=GO-SHIP) and downloading the CTD data in whp_netcdf format.
-Visit (https://exchange-format.readthedocs.io/en/latest/index.html#) for information about whp_netcdf parameters, specific to GO-SHIP.

-Get LADCP data (for uv_dir, wke_dir) at https://currents.soest.hawaii.edu/go-ship/ladcp/.

-#### Bathymetry (Smith & Sandwell)

-To get bathymetry data (for bathymetry_dir), download Smith & Sandwell under "Global Topography V19.1" (https://topex.ucsd.edu/marine_topo/) in netcdf form (topo_19.1.nc or topo_20.1.nc).
+#### World Ocean Database (WOD)

+Search and select World Ocean Database data at (https://www.nodc.noaa.gov/OC5/SELECT/dbsearch/dbsearch.html).